MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 ![](function_output.png)

-There's a special rule for methods that modify structs.
+There's a special rule for methods that make changes to structs.
 Assume you want a function that sets the due date of a todo item to today.
-The straightforward implementation would be adding the following function to your struct:
+The straightforward implementation would be adding the following function to your struct (`NSDate()` creates a date instance with the current timestamp):

 	func makeDueToday() {
 	  dueDate = NSDate()